Custom Models vs. Library Models

 For examples, see:

-This example shows how to provide a function or script name as the fitting model in the Curve Fitting app.
+This example shows how to provide a function or script name as the fitting model in the Curve Fitter app.
 Define a function in a file and use it to fit a curve.

 Define a function in a MATLAB file.